-About 1,200 kilometers north of Perth, AU along the East Indian Ocean lies Ningaloo Marine Park, a deep reef ecosystem that supports a wide range of animals from whale sharks and turtles to shallow and deep water habitats.
-The most unique feature of this 2,435 square km park is water depths range from 30m to more than 500m.
+About 1,200 kilometers north of Perth, AU along the East Indian Ocean lies Ningaloo Marine Park, a deep reef ecosystem that supports a wide range of animals from whale sharks, turtles and other shallow and deep water habitat dwellers.
+The most unique feature of this 2,435 square km park is that the water depths range from 30m to more than 500m.
 In fact, 55% of Ningaloo Marine Park’s reefs are in water depths greater than 20 meters.

 “By studying deep reef ecosystems and understanding the differences between shallow and deep water habitats will help determine the most important factors for long-term stability.
 “If these deepwater habitats are as important to fish and invertebrates as we expect, then understanding how these habitats function, how they’re maintained and how stable they are will contribute to their conservation and will help to inform sustainable fisheries operations.